 File a Claim If Necessary

-If you determine that there is damage to your order or you are short items, we require you to file a claim within 24 hours after the shipment is received.
+If there is damage to your order or you are short items, file a claim within 24 hours.
 Carriers and manufacturers reserve the right to deny these claims after 24 hours.

-As soon as your claim is filed and processed, we’ll get your replacement parts on their way so your project can be completed.
+As soon as your claim is filed and processed, we’ll get your replacement parts on their way.

 If any problems arise with your shipment, please contact us immediately at 800.580.5535.
 Have the carrier pro number available.